-As the bidding reached $400 million, Lacob and Guber realized that they could not stay in the competition against a billionaire much longer.
+As the bidding reached $400 million, Lacob and Guber realized that they could not compete with a billionaire.
 They decided to pull an end run around Sal Galatioto and approach Cohan directly.
 The Athletic reported they found Cohan at his son’s lacrosse tournament in Baltimore and told him that they were dropping out if he didn’t accept their final offer.

 “I can’t beat him in a bidding process,” Lacob told Cohan.
 “But if you give me a price you will absolutely take, I will give you an answer, yes or no.’”